dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Added actions to perform upon receiving responses from the TRL endpoint.

-* Section restructuring (full- and diff-query as self-standing sections; usage of series transfer pattern moved to the document body).
+* Section restructuring (full- and diff-query as self-standing sections).

 * Renamed identifiers and CBOR parameters.